 Welcome to the U10s at Rosslyn Park

-(for children born after 1st September 2002 and before 31st August 2003 – Year 5)
+(for children born after 1st September 2003 and before 31st August 2004 – Year 5)

 We train once a week in Richmond Park on a Sunday morning starting at 9:00am for 2 hours, with festivals and friendlies throughout the year for all teams.
 We are on the pitch nearest Roehampton gate.

 Joining the U10s

 U10 Guiding Principles